 You can use the VAPIX® application programming interface (API) to hide the privacy masks.

 If you use multiple privacy masks it may affect the product's performance.

 You can create several privacy masks.
-The maximum number of masks depends on the complexity of all the masks combined.
-The more anchor points in each mask, the fewer masks you can create.
 Each mask can have 3 to 10 anchor points.